doyun421/Calibration/definition.md

                 ## Intrinsic Matrix
                       shift origin of image plane to top left.
-                      A point defined in the camera coordinate system can be projected into the image plane.
+                      A point defined in the camera coordinate system can be projected into the image plane. that involves fx, fy that scales the x and y values of camera coordinate system to u and v values of the image plane. which translate the origin of the image from the centre to the top left corner of the image.
+The full camera matrix, P, that takes in the world coordinate point and project it to the image plane with the full formula.
+Since K is a 3x3 matrix and [R|t] is a 3x4 matrix, P is a 3x4 matrix.
+As P is not a square matrix, its matrix inverse is not possible and hence this again shows the difficulty in back calculating the x,y,z world coordinates with u,v pixels of camera image.
+Even if P inverse is possible, an image coordinate only contains u and v, the absence of Zc, depth of image, would make inverse calculation (P inverse)(Zc)([u v 1]) impossible.

+                    ### Homography
+                    However, there is a technique called homography to recover 3D position from image pixels when the z direction in the world coordinate system is ignored.
+In another words, we consider only a plane in the 3D world.
+If the z direction in the world coordinate is ignored, the 4x3 camera matrix, P, can be reduced to a 3x3 homography matrix, H. A square matrix is able to have its inverse, H-1, which can map a u, v pixel of a image to a x,y, 0 coordinate in the world coordinate system as shown below.
+                    In fact, image to image mapping is also possible as you can define the first image in the world coordinates with z=0.
+Such a technique is often used in telecast of swimming competition when a image of national flags is transformed onto swimming pool lanes.

+                ### Inverse Mapping
+                Distance is distorted in a perspective view as a fixed distance nearer to the camera appear bigger and same distance further away from the camera appear smaller.  to rectify the image from a perspective view to a top-down orthogonal view to measure distance (https://arxiv.org/pdf/1905.02231.pdf).

+                Given an image that is captured by a camera that is pitch at at angle, first get the camera coordinates, then rotate the camera axis around the camera coordinates x axis to face perpendicular to the ground, and re-project the rotated camera coordinates onto the image plane.